matthijsbos/simple-mips/README.md

 elements contained within digital logic designs.
 The project report is contained within the `report/` directory.

+The implmementation is targetet at a Digilent Nexys 4 FPGA development board containing a Xilinx Artix-7 FPGA.

 ## Instruction Set

 Supported Instructions:
   + I-Type
     - ADDI